-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Emerita Resources Corp. and its subsidiary as at September 30, 2016 and 2015, and their financial performance and cash flows for the years then ended in accordance with International Financial Reporting Standards.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Emerita Resources Corp. and its subsidiaries as at September 30, 2017 and 2016, and their financial performance and cash flows for the years then ended in accordance with International Financial Reporting Standards.